 So here we go, my list of easy to read manga for Japanese beginners.
 (This is only part one, so you know what that could mean ;)

 Six years later not much has changed when it comes to my favorite Japanese manga for beginners.
 I would still recommend exactly these titles I picked back then and am still reading the latest issue of Yotsubato when it’s hitting the shelves.

 Regarding the links: (If you buy the books through my links, I’ll get a small referral fee which will be used to buy even more awesome books for review.)
 If you don’t know where and how to buy Japanese manga, visit my guide on Where to buy Japanese manga

-If you’re in search for some transparent book covers to wrap your manga, just click on the link!
+If you’re in search of some transparent book covers to wrap your manga, just click on the link!

 2. ドラゴンボール 完全版 (Dragonball – The complete edition)

 I have never watched Dragonball as a kid and usually really don’t like all these Jump comics with endless fights and dramatic gestures.
-I tried One Piece, Bleach and Naruto but its’s just not my cup of tea.
+I tried One Piece, Bleach, and Naruto but it’s just not my cup of tea.
 So I always thought that Dragonball was more or less the same.
 Big mistake.

 3. しろくまカフェ (Shirokuma Café)

 I watched the anime together with my girlfriend and we quite enjoyed it.
 Or maybe we just really wanted to like it because honestly, it’s a little dull.
 The story is about a lazy Panda who is a regular customer at an organic food & drinks joint which is operated by an Ice Bear.
 Sounds like fun right?

 Shirokuma-kun even tries to explain very alike sounding Japanese words to the Panda which is not exactly a bad thing for us Japanese beginners.
 The manga is printed in the same big format as the Dragonball complete edition and is thus very comfortable to read.
 And if I should pick a manga in Japanese, to begin with, it would probably be this one.